Ellesmere Island: Ecology

 These species have adapted to take advantage of the productive summer while surviving through winter scarcity.
 Zooplankton, for example, grow to a larger body size and produce larger eggs in greater numbers than in other regions.

-Aside from the polar desert conditions of much of the island, there are remarkably productive ecological zones in the arctic oasis of the Lake Hazen area and the polynyas of the island's coastal waters.
+Aside from the polar desert conditions of much of the island, there are remarkably productive ecological zones in the Arctic oasis of the Lake Hazen area and the polynyas of the island's coastal waters.

 Insect ecology

 Ellesmere Island is noted as being the northernmost occurrence of eusocial insects; specifically, the bumblebee Bombus polaris.
-There is a second species of bumblebee occurring there, Bombus natvigi, which is a parasite in the nests of B. polaris.
+There is a second species of bumblebee occurring there, Bombus hyperboreus, specifically the Bombus natvigi subspecies, which is a parasite in the nests of B. polaris.

-While non-eusocial, the Arctic woolly bear moth (Gynaephora groenlandica) can also be found at Ellesmere Island.
+While non-eusocial, the Arctic woolly bear moth (Gynaephora groenlandica) can also be found on Ellesmere Island.
 While this species generally has a 10-year life cycle, its life is known to extend to up to 14 years at both the Alexandra Fiord lowland and Ellesmere Island.